St. Petersburg Distracted Driving Accident Lawyers

 Distracted drivers have become one of the most common reasons for traffic injuries and fatalities.
 Currently, Florida legislation deems texting while driving illegal, but it is still one of the most commonly noted causes of accidents.
 While texting and talking on the phone are common distractions, other behaviors can also be to blame.
-As Tampa distracted driving accident lawyers, Bulluck Law Group is determined to get you the compensation you deserve.
+As a St. Petersburg distracted driving accident lawyer, Bulluck Law Group is determined to get you the compensation you deserve.

 Bulluck Law Group has successfully recovered damages for multiple clients who were victims of distracted drivers.
 We work with victims to establish fault and hold the distracted party liable for damages.
 If you or a loved one were involved in an automobile accident and you believe the driver was distracted, call us today for a free consultation.
 We will evaluate your case and evidence to help determine legal options.